Run a contrast analysis by estimating the differences between each level of a

 to use the emmeans package oroptions(modelbased_backend = "marginaleffects")

-to set marginaleffects as default backend.- transform
+to set marginaleffects as default backend.- verbose

 Use